-Shoeburyness High School is an Academy and forms part of the group of schools under Southend East Community Academy Trust.
-These arrangements are in line with government legislation and guidance (School Admissions Code 2014) and are designed to ensure there is a fair, clear and reasonable admissions procedure for all applicants and to help guide parents through the application process.
+Shoeburyness High School is an Academy and it is its own admissions authority.
+These arrangements are in line with government legislation and guidance (School Admissions Code 2021) and are designed to ensure there is a fair, clear and reasonable admissions procedure for all applicants and to help guide parents through the application process.
 These arrangements apply to all admissions, including in-year admissions.

 Criteria for all year groups 2021/22

 If at the closing date for applications there are not enough places for all those who have expressed a wish to have their child admitted to a community school; places will be allocated using the admission criteria as below.
 This will not apply to children with a statement of special educational needs (SEN) or Education, Health and Care (EHC) plans as the plan/ statement names the school and therefore the child must be admitted to the named school.
 The admission criteria are listed below by the school with explanatory notes following:

 - Looked After Children and previously Looked After Children

 - Up to 31 pupils granted preferential admission on the basis of their performance in the selection test procedure organised by the Consortium of Selective Schools in Essex (those with scores of 303 and above)